 Adani is currently in private negotiations with the Queensland Government to secure a royalty holiday so they can afford to build their mega coal mine in the Galilee Basin.

 The deal could extend until the mine is profitable, which most financial analysts think it will never be.
 In documents disclosed under Freedom of Information laws, Queensland Treasury officials described the Adani mine as “unbankable”.
-At stake is up to $700 million in royalties that should be used to fund Queensland’s schools, hospitals and roads.
+At stake is up to $700 million in royalties that should be used to fund Queensland’s firefighters, schools, hospitals and roads.

 The government has set itself a deadline of November 30 to make a decision but Queenslanders may never know the details.
 Both Adani and the government are refusing to divulge information about the secret agreement, citing commercial in confidence.

 It seems like a lifetime ago for some of us but It has only been six months since the politicians on both sides of the fence were united in saying that Adani's mine must stack up both environmentally and financially.
 Now they are bending over backwards to fast-track environmental assessments and willing to cut a deal with taxpayers money to help the mining company progress its uneconomic project.
+In November 2019, Mackay Conservation Group delivered a petition of over 1300 signatures calling for the deal to be scrapped to Mackay MP Julieanne Gilbert.

 Domestic and international financial institutions have all ruled out funding the Carmichael mine, forcing Adani to announce that they would bankroll the mine themselves.
 Adani's royalty negotiation with the Queensland government confirms that Adani won't or can't fund the Carmichael mine without nearly a billion dollars of public support.